OpenSpace/openspace.github.io/docs/builders/joystick-customization.md

 To start, you will need an asset file to edit.
 If you are using a controller that matches one of the assets that OpenSpace already provides (Xbox, PS4, SpaceMouse, etc.) it is recommended that you start with a copy of that matching asset and place it in your `user\data\assets` folder.
 However, if the controller you will use does not match any provided asset, it is still recommended to start with one of the assets that are provided, such as the `space-mouse-compact` asset.
 The steps will be the same in both cases with the exception that the new controller will need some additional setup, see [Setup new joystick type](#Setup-new-joystick-type) before moving on to the customization.

 ## Bind camera navigation to a joystick axis
-To bind a camera movement to an axis of the joystick you will need the function `openspace.navigation.bindJoystickAxis` that takes eight arguments.
+To bind a camera movement to an axis of the controller you will need the function `openspace.navigation.bindJoystickAxis` that takes eight arguments.
 Below is a list that describes each argument in detail.
 If you are customizing an already existing asset then you probably do not want to add a new camera movement binding, instead, you might want to alter the pre-existing ones.
 To customize a camera movement it is most likely only necessary to change a few of the input values in the pre-existing function call to the function `openspace.navigation.bindJoystickAxis`.

 1. The name of the controller you want to use (for more info on how to find this name, see [Joystick Navigation](../../users/navigation/joysticks)).
 It is important that this name matches the name that OpenSpace detects for the controller.